wumm-project/wumm-project.github.io/Ontology.md

 develop the RDF material.

-We provide a [prototypical presentation](http://wumm.uni-leipzig.de/index.php) of most of the RDF material collected so far as proof of the concept.
+We provide a [prototypical presentation](http://wumm.uni-leipzig.de/index.php) of most of the RDF material collected so far as proof of concept.

-## Previous work
+## Previous work on TRIZ Ontologies

 * A. Bultey, Wei Yan, C. Zanni (2015).
 A Proposal of a Systematic and Consistent Substance-field Analysis.
 Procedia Engineering 131, pp.